 At Tackle Village we are all about encouraging sport fishing.
 That doesn’t always mean catch-and-release fishing, but in many waters it does.

 It really means only taking what you need and only keeping fish in waters where there is either sufficient natural recruitment or stocking to maintain a stable trout population.
-And it means always following fishing regulations and obtaining the correct licence.
+And it means always following fishing regulations and obtaining the correct fishing license.

-To put it simply, trout only live in beautiful places and fooling them is rarely easy but always engrossing.
+To put it simply, these fish only live in beautiful places and fooling them is rarely easy but always engrossing.